This is one of the most common questions I hear from buyers and fashion newcomers: “Is Diesel an American brand? Or is it European?”

 Many people assume Diesel is American because:

-- It feels connected to U.S. street culture
+- It is deeply connected to U.S. street and music culture.

 What “Italian Brand” Really Means